· FODMAP Diet Guide · guides · 10 min read

 - Natural laxative properties

-- Must be ground for benefits (whole seeds pass through undigested)
+- Grind them before eating (whole seeds pass through undigested)

 Serving ideas: